1ycx/FaceExpressionDetectionFlask/Readme.md

     * Linux: `python3 server.py`

 ## Issues
 Any problems ?
-Feel free to open a new issue.
+Feel free to open up a new issue.